eugene-matvejev/symfony-battleship/README.md

   * if you will hit __B2__ cell - you will win

 ## software requirements
+ * PHP 7.1 processor
- * supported database engines
+ * one of supported database engines
    * MySQL >= 5.5
    * MariaDB >= 9.0
    * PostgreSQL >= 9.3
    * SQLite >= 3
- * http server: apache/nginx with PHP7
+ * http server with CGI e.g. apache|nginx or others
- * Composer >= 1.0.3
+ * composer >= 1.0.3

 ## technology stack
 ### key technologies